Discrete Morse theory for open complexes: Introduction

 We furthermore use discrete Morse theory on open simplicial complexes to relate the homology of the Morse complex associated to a discrete gradient on $K$ to the Borel-Moore homology $H_\bullet^{BM}(K)$ of $K$, a homology theory for non-compact spaces.
 While there are several equivalent definitions of Borel-Moore homology, in our setting we have $H_\bullet^{BM}(K) \cong H_\bullet(X,T),$ where $H_\bullet(X,T)$ is simplicial homology.
 If we denote the Morse complex of $K$ by $\zm_\bullet(K)$, Theorem \ref{thm:khomology} gives an isomorphism $H_i(\zm_\bullet(K))\cong H_i^{BM}(K)$ between the (discrete Morse) homology of $K$ and its Borel-Moore homology.
 From there we obtain immediately weak discrete Morse inequalities relating the number of critical simplices in $K$ to the Betti numbers of the Borel-Moore homology of $K$.
+The gradient vector field furthermore enables computation of Borel-Moore homology by constructing a chain complex whose basis consists of critical cells, with boundary maps defined by counting gradient paths between critical cells in consecutive dimensions.
+Several examples illustrating the computational efficiency of this approach appear in Section \ref{sec:borelmoore}.

 Benedetti \cite{Benedetti2012} developed a discrete Morse theory for manifolds with boundary, and we describe here how his results relate to ours.
 Suppose $M$ is a triangulated $d$-manifold with boundary $\partial M$, and let $f$ be a {\em boundary-critical} discrete Morse function on $M$ (i.e., all the cells in $\partial M$ are critical for $f$).
 Denote the number of critical $i$-cells for $f$ in $M\setminus\partial M$ by $c_i^{\textrm{int}}$.
 Benedetti proved the following: \begin{enumerate} \item $M$ has the same homology as a cell complex with exactly $c_d^{\textrm{int}}$ $0$-cells, $c_{d-1}^{\textrm{int}}$ $1$-cells,..., $c_1^{\textrm{int}}$ $(d-1)$-cells, and $c_0^{\textrm{int}}$ $d$-cells. \item If, in addition, $M$ is PL, then $M$ is homotopy equivalent to a cell complex with $c_{d-k}$ $k$-cells, $k=0,\dots ,d$. \item These imply the relative weak Morse inequalities for all $k$. \end{enumerate} To prove the first two statements, Benedetti builds an explicit complex inside the dual block complex of $M$ with the requisite number of cells in each dimension.
 Our methods are different and do not explicitly yield the first two statements, but Theorem \ref{thm:khomology} generalizes this as much as possible.
 We do recover the third statement via the observation that $M$ and $M\setminus\partial M$ have the same homotopy type and that Poincar\'e duality tells us that Since $H_{d-k}(M)$ and $H^{d-k}(M)$ have the same rank, we conclude the result (Corollary \ref{cor:weak}).
 Moreover, our result holds in the more general setting of $K=X\setminus T$ for any simplicial pair $(X,T)$.